AnaMz11/HTML-mockup-warmup/readme.md

 You'll be making an HTML page.
 Today, you'll work on the html.
 During the next warm up exercise you'll work on the css portion.
 If you need a quick refresher before you jump into coding, look back at the [HTML video on elements and media](https://www.youtube.com/watch?v=KhbnrDhWDdE&index=2&list=PLdnONIhPScST0Vy4LrIZiYKpFNoxgyH7J)

-1) Inside your `warm_up_exercise` folder, create a file for the blog site site.
-What should you name the file?
+1) Make a `mockup` directory and create an html file for the blog site site.
-    - Go ahead and make the file
 2) How do you add the boilerplate needed for an HTML file?
-3) How do you add a title to my file so that you can see the name on the browser tab?
+3) How do you add a title to the file so that you can see the name on the browser tab?

 # Activity